-At most clinics, several embryos are transferred, however at IVF-Spain in the vast majority of cases we transfer a single embryo: the most viable one selected using advanced technology which enables us to identify which is most likely to achieve pregnancy.
+At most clinics, several embryos are transferred, however at IVF-Life in the vast majority of cases we transfer a single embryo: the most viable one selected using advanced technology which enables us to identify which is most likely to achieve pregnancy.

 After embryo transfer, some good quality embryos may remain.
 These embryos are vitrified for possible use in a later cycle.
 This means that there is no need to repeat the first two steps of the process, going straight to embryo fertilization and culture.

 *The viability of the treatment depends on the medical diagnosis.